What Is Quishing?

-Hashing has a wide range of applications in cybersecurity, but its primary use is to “scramble” data so that outside parties can’t understand it if they intercept it.
+Hashing has a wide range of applications in cybersecurity.
+However, its primary use is to “scramble” data so that outside parties can’t understand it if they intercept it.
 But what exactly is hashing, and why should you care about it?
-Read on to learn more.

 Hashing is the process of mapping data to a predetermined length using an algorithm.
 This is known as a hash value (or a hash code, hash sum or hash digest).
 If you think hashing sounds a lot like encryption, you’re right.
-The approaches are similar, but the intended outcomes aren’t.
-The main difference is that encrypted data is intended to be decrypted at some point, which is why keys are used.
-In contrast, hashed data is never intended to be decrypted.
+The approaches are similar, but the intended outcomes are not.

-Salting is a process wherein the server adds a random and unique string of characters to a password prior to hashing it.
-This ensures that every password hash is unique, even if every user in the system has the same plaintext password.
+Now that you know what hashing is, it’s important to understand the difference between hashing, salting and encryption.
+Salting is a process wherein the server adds a random and unique string of characters to a password before hashing it.
+This ensures that every password hash is unique, even if every user in a system has the same plaintext password.

 Here’s a visual of how salting works: